devclub-iitd/Citadel/README.md

 Tracking and Page hits are currently implemented in two ways:

-1. Google Analytics - Currently, Google analytics is operational for **study.devclub.cse.iitd.ac.in/**
+1. Google Analytics - Currently, Google analytics is operational for **study.devclub.iitd.ac.in/**
-2. Admin Panel - Course Page hits can also be found from the admin panel.
-Go to the requisite course code and check the pagehits field

 ## API